GangBug/AgeofEmpiresII/README.md

 * Instagram (https://www.instagram.com/gangbuggames/)

 Do You want to help us in our development?
-Now you can help us making issues for the Victorious Secret's QA departament:
+Now you can help us making issues for the GangBug QA departament:

 * Github GangBug Issues (https://github.com/GangBug/AgeofEmpiresII/issues)